dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 At the trigger time, the `prodDBBackupHandler` function is called, executing the desired business logic for this job at trigger time.
 For example:

-### Triggered Job Handling Assumptions

-Note: The following information applies to **all programming languages**, not just the Go examples provided in this documentation.
-As of Dapr release v1.14, the Jobs API is only supported in the Go SDK, but support for additional SDKs and languages will be added in future releases.

 #### HTTP

 When you create a job using Dapr's Jobs API, Dapr will automatically assume there is an endpoint available at `/job/<job-name>`.
 For instance, if you schedule a job named `test`, Dapr expects your application to listen for job events at `/job/test`.
 Ensure your application has a handler set up for this endpoint to process the job when it is triggered.
 For example:

+*Note: The following example is in Go but applies to any programming language.*

 ```go